zjgcainiao/audiotown/README.md

-**AudioTown** is a lightweight audio file oriented package that intends to do two things:
+**AudioTown** is a lightweight audio management library that does: two things:
-- Explain this media folder in the sense that interests me.
+- Explain this media folder in the fashion of a one-page summary.
-- It converts lossless files (`.flac`) in your collection to more apple friendly format, `.m4a`.
+- It converts lossless files (`.flac`) to more apple friendly format, `.m4a`.
 Supports both high-quality _ALAC (Lossless)_ and _AAC (Lossy)_ as [codec](https://ffmpeg.org/ffmpeg-codecs.html).
-When it converts, it tries preserving metadata, including album artwork from source files.
+When it converts, it preserves metadata, including, artist, track, album artwork and etc from source files.

 # What to expect
 1. `audiotown` contains three commands: `check`, `stats` and `convert`.
 This package requires `ffmepg` installed in the system.